department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 end
 ```

-To create a `Settings` entry, follow the [documentation provided by Platform](https://depo-platform-documentation.scrollhelp.site/developer-docs/settings).
+For adding a `Settings` entry, refer to [Platform Documentation](https://depo-platform-documentation.scrollhelp.site/developer-docs/settings).

 ### Configuration

-Your team can configure the service as it currently exists with minimal code additions.

-1. Create a new configuration file, inheriting from the base configuration class.
-Ensure that at the very least, the `s3_settings` method has been implemented.
+Set up a custom configuration by creating a subclass of `Base`, ensuring the `s3_settings` method is implemented:

 ```ruby
 # frozen_string_literal: true